Swan/Penguin/README.md

 * Run `npm start` to start the bot

 # Features Checklist
+Below are the list of features to be added to the bot.
+If you have anymore, feel free to let me know so I can add it to the list.

 **General Commands**
 * `;help` - Sends a message to the user with command information [✓]